Just Go with It

 Just Go with It is a 2011 American romantic comedy film directed by Dennis Dugan, written by Allan Loeb and Timothy Dowling, and produced by Adam Sandler, Jack Giarraputo, and Heather Parry.
 It is a loose remake of the 1969 film Cactus Flower, and stars Sandler and Jennifer Aniston.
 It tells the story of a plastic surgeon who enlists his assistant to help him woo a sixth-grade math teacher.

 Production of the film began on March 2, 2010.
 Originally titled Holiday in Hawaii and then Pretend Wife, it was produced by Sandler's Happy Madison Productions and released in North America on February 11, 2011, by Columbia Pictures.
 The film grossed over $214 million, becoming a box-office success.
-It received negative reviews with criticism for the plot and editing, but some praise for its acting and writing.
+It received negative reviews with criticism for the plot and editing, but received some praise for its acting and writing.
 Just Go with It won two Golden Raspberry Awards for Worst Actor (Sandler) and Worst Director (Dugan).

 Plot

-On his wedding day, Danny Maccabee overhears his fiancée admitting to her friends that she is cheating on him and is only marrying him because of his wealth.
+On his wedding day, deformed Danny Maccabee overhears his fiancée admitting to her friends that she is only marrying him for his money and is already cheating on him.
 Distraught, Danny walks out and heads to a local bar.
 There, a woman approaches him but notices and asks about his ring.
 After claiming he is in an unhappy marriage, he wins her over.

 Years later, Danny is a successful plastic surgeon in Los Angeles and has improved his appearance.
 He keeps his wedding ring, using it to continue feigning being in an unhappy marriage so he can seduce women he meets without having to face long-term romantic commitment.
 The only woman aware of his scheme is Katherine Murphy, his office manager and a divorced mother of two.

 At a party, Danny removes his ring to tend to a child's scraped knee.
 Shortly afterward, he meets Palmer, a young sixth-grade math teacher.
 They spend the night on the beach together, but Palmer finds Danny's wedding ring in his pocket the next morning.
 Palmer is furious that he apparently cheated on his wife with her, citing that her own parents divorced because of infidelity.
 Instead of telling Palmer the truth, Danny claims he is getting divorced from a woman named Devlin Adams after she cheated on him with a man named Dolph Lundgren.
 When Palmer insists on meeting Devlin, Danny convinces Katherine to pose as her and give them her blessing.